 Xugu, Fish and Fruit, 1856

-The VRC maintains a page of Delicious bookmarks to online image sources which are not provided or licensed by the University of Oregon.
-Additions or suggestions to these bookmarks may be made by contacting the Visual Resources Librarian, Julia Simic.
+The Delicious bookmarks are links to online image sources which are not provided or licensed by the University of Oregon.
+Additions or suggestions to these bookmarks may be made by contacting the Metadata Librarian, Julia Simic.

 Need help finding or using digital images?
-See the VRC's Digital Image Help page.
+See the Digital Image Help page.